tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 There are three categories of TESS GI proposals for Cycle 4; investigators are free to select the category that best reflects their scope of their proposed work.

 * Mini proposals - This is a new proposal category.
 These programs require minimal resources, up to 50 20-second cadence targets and 1,000 2-minute cadence targets.
-Proposals in this catagory are not eligible for funding.
+Proposals in this category are not eligible for funding.
 * Small proposals - Proposals of limited scope.
 * Large proposals - Proposals of wide-ranging scope and science yield.
 Large proposals must deliver a clear benefit for the broader scientific community.

 Mini proposals are limited to no more than two pages for the science/technical section.
 Small proposals are restricted to four pages for the science/technical section.
-Lare proposals should be a total of five pages long, where the additional page to the science/technical section is used to describe the benifits that the program will provide to the scienctific community.
+Large proposals should be a total of five pages long, where the additional page to the science/technical section is used to describe the benefits that the program will provide to the scientific community.
 References are not included in the page limits.

-Note that within Cycle 3 an additional kind of propsal existed called Key projects.
+Note that within Cycle 3 an additional kind of proposal existed called Key projects.
 These were large multi-year programs with a very broad scope and a maximum duration of 27 months.
-Given their nature Key projects are no longer a proposal catagory in Cycle 4.
+Given their nature Key projects are no longer a proposal category in Cycle 4.

 Within the small and large programs there are additional kinds of projects that can be put forward, these are described below.